 - f.
 Recognize the major cranial and spinal nerves - g.
 Distinguish between the sympathetic and the parasympathetic nervous system - h.
 Describe a nerve impulse - i.
 Explain a reflex - j.
-List ways the autonomic nervous system can maintain a relatively stable internal body environment - k.
-Describe effects of anesthetics as related to the nervous system - 4.
+List ways the autonomic nervous system can maintain a relatively stable internal body environment - 4.
 Explain mechanics of the circulatory and respiratory system, the pathways of transport, and physiology. - a.
 Describe the heart by its shape, size, covering, structure, and function of each chamber - b.
 Trace the blood through the vessels and in and out of the heart - c.
 Compare the vessels of the circulatory system: - (1) Arteries - (2) Veins - (3) Capillaries - (4) Lymphic vessels - d.
 Describe the aorta and its branches - e.
 Describe the different circulatory systems of the body - f.
 Explain how the circulatory system, lymphatic system, and respiratory system interrelate - g.
 Describe a cardiac cycle - h.
-Explain where and how a pacemaker works - i.
-Explain the condition of shock - j.
-Trace air from the external environment to the erythrocytes - k.
-Distinguish between the different lobes of the lungs - I. Describe the actions of the alveoli - m.
+Trace air from the external environment to the erythrocytes - i.
+Distinguish between the different lobes of the lungs - j.
+Describe the actions of the alveoli - k.
 List different respiration rates of the following: - (1) Dog - (2) Cow - (3) Cat - (4) Horse - 5.
 Explain the process, function, pathway, and accessory organs of the digestive system. - a.
 Describe the anatomy of the teeth - b.
 Trace food completely through the digestive system - c.
 Explain the relationship between the pharynx and mouth to larynx and esophagus during normal respiration and swallowing - d.
 Distinguish between different digestive processes in each area of the digestive tract - e.
 Explain enzymes that act on food - f.
 Describe how food is absorbed and used by the body - g.
 Explain the relationship between the circulatory, lymphatic, and digestive systems - h.
 List accessory glands of the digestive system - 6.
 Explain the urinary and male reproductive system - a.
 Describe the structure of the following: - (1) Kidneys - (2) Ureters - (3) Bladder - (4) Urethra - b.
 Explain the process of micturition - c.
 Distinguish between alkalosis and acidosis - d.
 Describe testis, epididymis, scrotum, penis, and the blood supply to the male reproductive system. - e.
 Explain the secondary sex characteristics of the male and female

 - f.
 Describe the accessory sex glands and their effect on the body - g.
 Explain the movement of the sperm and fertilization - 7.
 Explain the female reproductive system - a.
 Describe the female anatomy - b.
 Explain ovulation and estrous cycle - c.
 Explain the functions of the hormones of the female reproductive system - 8.
 Describe the anatomy and physiology of pregnancy, parturition, mammary glands, lactation, and the endocrine system - a.
 Explain the physiology of pregnancy and parturition in domestic animals - b.
 Describe the anatomy of the mammary gland - c.
 Explain the physiology of lactation - d.
-Explain the hormones of the endocrine system
+Explain the hormones of the endocrine system techniques, preparation of the surgical site, operating room conduct, assisting the surgeon, pre-anesthetic, anesthesiology, and anesthetic emergencies.